XMOJ-Script-dev/.github/.github/PULL_REQUEST_TEMPLATE.md

 **Please make sure you**

-1. Base your code and PRs against the repository developmental branch.
+1. Base your code and PRs against the repository's developmental branch.

 ### When you open a pull request, please delete the text above.
 ---